blissland/blissflixx/README.md

 # Supported media sites

-BlissFlixx relies on youtube-dl for extracting media so a list of supported sites can be found on it's project site: https://github.com/rg3/youtube-dl/blob/master/docs/supportedsites.md
+BlissFlixx relies on yt-dlp for extracting media so a list of supported sites can be found on it's project site: https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md

 # Plugins